 BP believes that climate change is an important long-term issue that justifies global action

-According to the Intergovernmental Panel on Climate Change (IPCC), warming of the climate system is unequivocal, and is in large part due to an increase in greenhouse gas (GHG) emissions from human activities.
+The Intergovernmental Panel on Climate Change (IPCC) states that warming of the climate system is unequivocal, and is in large part due to an increase in greenhouse gas (GHG) emissions from human activities.
 The IPCC believes that warming of the climate will probably lead to extreme weather events becoming more frequent and unpredictable.
-Its latest report makes clear that limiting climate change will require substantial and sustained reductions of GHG emissions.
+It makes clear that limiting climate change will require substantial and sustained reductions of GHG emissions.

 The climate challenge

-BP’s analysis suggests that global carbon dioxide (CO2) emissions from fossil fuels may be 29% higher in 2035 than they were in 2012, partly as a consequence of coal use in rapidly growing economies.
+BP’s Energy Outlook projects that global carbon dioxide (CO2) emissions from fossil fuels may be 25% higher in 2035 than they were in 2013, partly as a consequence of coal use in rapidly growing economies.
 This is a projection of what we think is likely to happen, not what we would like to see.

-More aggressive energy policies and technologies could lead to slower growth in CO2 emissions than expected but this would still not be enough to limit warming to no more than 2°C, the threshold recognized by governments as limiting the worst impacts of climate change.
-The International Energy Agency has acknowledged that its 450 scenario, which would put the world on a lower-carbon trajectory, looks increasingly unlikely.
+More ambitious energy policies could lead to slower growth in CO2 emissions but this would probably still not be enough to keep warming to 2°C, the threshold recognized by governments as limiting the worst impacts of climate change.

 There are several reasons, in addition to growing energy demand, why achieving substantial and rapid GHG emissions reductions will be challenging.
-Some potentially important lower-carbon technologies – including nuclear energy, carbon capture and storage, and electric vehicles – still face significant technology, logistical, political, infrastructure and cost challenges.
-And worries about the cost of renewable technologies have led some governments to reduce their levels of support.
-In the meantime, the GHG intensity of oil and gas extraction and production looks set to increase, with the move towards resources that are harder to access.
+Some potentially important lower-carbon technologies – including nuclear energy, carbon capture and storage, and electric vehicles – still face significant technology, logistical, political, infrastructure or cost challenges.
+And the cost of renewable technologies has led some governments to reduce their levels of support.
+In the meantime, the GHG intensity of oil and gas extraction and production looks set to increase, with the move towards harder-to-access resources.

-We also believe that putting a price on carbon – one that treats all carbon equally, whether it comes out of a smokestack or a car exhaust – will make energy efficiency and conservation more attractive to businesses and individuals and lower-carbon energy sources more cost competitive.
-A global carbon price should be the long-term goal, but regional and national approaches are a good first step, provided temporary financial relief is given to sectors that are exposed to international competition.
+In particular, we believe that putting a price on carbon – one that treats all carbon equally, whether it comes out of a smokestack or a car exhaust – will make energy efficiency more attractive and lower-carbon energy sources more competitive.